20 June 2017 by Anna Staford

 Going on a gap year trip can be an enriching and life-changing experience.
 It tremendously benefits personal growth and opens your eyes to the realities of the world.
 This is why it’s so crucial to choose a gap year travel destination that is right for you.

 During your gap year, it’s a good idea to select a country with a different language and culture, but you should also be aware of the risks and issues involved in going to a foreign country.
 There are a number of places in the world where it is safe to travel, but there are also some places that you might want to avoid.

 As a general rule, you should choose a country where it is politically stable, has a growing economy, and where there are no major terrorist threats.
 Avoid locations where there is political unrest, threat of civil war, terrorism, or religious extremism.
 Visit the FCO website on health and safety abroad, www.gov.uk/travelaware.
 The FCO provides current information on each country and can help you decide where to choose for your gap year.
 It might be obvious, but avoid unnecessary risks and don’t travel to a location that is against their advice.
 Wherever you decide to go, make sure that you are protected with sufficient travel insurance coverage.
 It’s a must not a luxury!

-Here is a list of five of the safest and five of the most dangerous countries to spend a gap year.
+Here is a list of five of the most safest and five of the most unsafest countries in the world to spend a gap year.

 One of the world’s most spectacular natural beauties, New Zealand is an ideal location for your gap year, because it is far away enough to make you feel that you have truly travelled, while at the same time it is not too culturally different.
 New Zealand is one of the safest places to travel and has a well-established backpacker community.
 You will meet other travellers who can recommend the cheapest and best hostels to stay in, and give itinerary advice.
 If you love the great outdoors, the topographical diversity of this country will truly inspire you.
 Here is an Amazing New Zealand Itinerary for 6 Days.